rubenwgs/ETH-CS-BA3SE1/Compiler_Design/CompDes_LN_W8.md

 How do we describe this information?

-- In the compiler, there's a mapping from varaibles to information we know about them, i.e. the _context_
+- In the compiler, there's a mapping from variables to information we know about them, i.e. the _context_
 - The compiler has a collection of (mutually recursive) functions that follow the structure of the syntax

 ### 12.1.2 Type Judgements